wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 Similarly if a string is not a palindrome, you are sure that if you take two extra characters from left and right, the resulting string won't be a palindrome.

-Now, using the above idea, you try to binary search for the length of the substring, ( handling odd and even cases seperately).
+Now, using the above idea, you try to binary search for the length of the substring, (handling odd and even cases seperately).

 This won't be covered in detail, because this isn't effective at all.
 You just minimized from checking all substrings to checking only the ones which are desirable to give answer.

-### Checking palindromes across centers ( complexity $O(n^2)$ )
+### Checking palindromes across centers - $O(n^2)$

 This is where we are actually using some palindromic property.
-We know that the maxiumum length of palindrome can't be more than the string length ( say $n$), and the minimum length can't be less than 1.
+We know that the maxiumum length of palindrome can't be more than the string length (say $n$), and the minimum length can't be less than 1.

 Thus we symmetrically try to exapand in either direction starting from center, until its not a palindrome anymore.

-Example: let the string `"babad"` (first sample testcase of leetcode question)
+Example: let the string $babad$ (first sample testcase of leetcode question)

 Consider all possible centers (even the non-character ones for even length palindromes).